A

 An Overview of Cost of Living in Bismarck, ND

 The cost of living in Bismarck is about average when compared to all other cities across the nation.
-You can expect that everyday items like food, goods and services and utility bills will be no more expensive than any other average city.
+You can expect that everyday items like food, household expenses and utility bills will be no more expensive than any other average city.
 Residents can anticipate living expenses that remain in line with the national average, ensuring a manageable financial burden, making it an attractive choice for those seeking affordability without the constraints of higher everyday expenditures.

 Housing costs are a very significant part of the Bismarck cost of living index and generally encompass a large percentage of take-home income.
 Unfortunately, in this area, the housing costs for both homes and rentals were 24.4% more than the average city.
 This includes things like home and rent prices, mortgage rates and insurance.